getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 #### Iteration

-As we just explained, the `for-in` loop iterates over the list of enumerable properties on an object (including its `[[Prototype]]` chain).
+As we just explained, the `for..in` loop iterates over the list of enumerable properties on an object (including its `[[Prototype]]` chain).
 But what if you instead want to iterate over the values?

-For arrays, iterating over the values is typically done with a standard `for`-loop, like:
+For arrays, iterating over the values is typically done with a standard `for` loop, like:

 ```js
 var myArray = [1, 2, 3];